v8/v8.dev/src/docs/api.md

 ---
 title: 'V8’s public API'
+description: 'This document discusses the stability of V8’s public API, and how developers can make changes to it.'
 ---
 This document discusses the stability of V8’s public API, and how developers can make changes to it.